What's Trending in Valentine Nails for 2026

 "I'm thinking bold red with chrome finish and 3D bow accent on ring fingers, coffin shape."

 The more specific you are, the more likely you'll get exactly what you envisioned.
 Bring reference photos if possible—Pinterest boards or Instagram saves are your friend.
-I can work from a verbal description, but a visual reference ensures we're on the same page.
+Visual references ensure everyone is on the same page.

 Also mention your lifestyle and how long you want the nails to last.
 If you're a nurse who washes hands constantly, that affects design and length recommendations.
 If you need these nails to last through a February vacation, that changes the approach too.